 The crate came to a stop with a shake and a thud.
-Then, rattling chains sent the elevator door chugging upwards, revealing a large underground room with a long, rather busy bar, dead in the center of things.
+Rattling chains sent the elevator door chugging upwards, revealing a large underground room with a long, rather busy bar, dead in the center of things.
 It was hard to tell just how large this subterranean bunker was, as the shadows surrounding the bar were so deep and thick one could not tell just where the room began and where the room ended.
-In fact, if it were not for the glowing balls of light that gently hovered over the bar and its patrons, giving off a soft, but effective, illumination, there would be no way for one to find his way at all!
+In fact, if it were not for the glowing balls of light that gently hovered over the bar and its patrons, there would be no way for one to find his way at all!

 The man walked carefully over to the bar, still very confused and thus, very cautious.
 With no empty bar stools in sight, he wedged himself in between two other patrons, hoping to signal the bartender and get some answers…or a drink at the very least.

-“Where the fuck is this bartender…” the shaggy haired man muttered himself, nervously running his fingers through the thick mess over his forehead.
+“Where the fuck is this bartender…” the shaggy-haired man muttered himself, nervously running his fingers through the thick mess of hair over his forehead.

 “Memory overload,” said the man in the suit next to him.
 “He drank too fast.”

-Looking up from his own glass, that which had yet to be sipped, the man whose face had been hidden under his milk white fedora was now exposed, revealing a face that was not a face at all–but a skull of bone with the hollowest of eye sockets, cheek bones with tremendous peaks and valleys, and a dark, empty mouth which was guarded by two rows of slowly rotting cartilage that one might have called teeth at one point or another.
+Looking up from his own glass, the man whose face had been hidden under his milk-white fedora was exposed, revealing a face that was not a face at all–but a skull with the hollowest of eye sockets, cheekbones with tremendous peaks and valleys, and a dark, empty mouth which was guarded by two rows of slowly rotting cartilage that one might have called teeth at one point or another.
 This stylishly dressed skeleton motioned to the now empty bar stool and smiled at the very confused, very bewildered newcomer staring back at him.